ibm-cloud-docs/Cloudant/guides/transactions.md

 -   Creating views to collate documents by `order_id` to reflect the current state of a purchase.

 For example,
-you might create a `purchase` document that contains details such as the items ordered, customer information, cost, and delivery information.
+you might create a `purchase` document that includes details such as the items ordered, customer information, cost, and delivery information.

-## Example document describing a purchase
+See the following example document that describes a purchase:

 ```json
 {